 “We often repeat the blood testing to see how the levels of bile acids are behaving,” adds Athaide.
 “Depending on the results, further tests to monitor the pregnancy may be arranged.”

 Obstetric cholestasis appears to run in families, according to Kent.
-“It is also more common in women with multiple pregnancies [twins and triplets], in vitro fertilization pregnancies or underlying liver disease, as well as women of Chilean descent and Indigenous women in North America,” she says.
+“It is also more common in women with multiple pregnancies [twins], in vitro fertilization pregnancies or underlying liver disease, as well as women of Chilean descent and Indigenous women in North America,” she says.

 Women who develop obstetric cholestasis are also more at risk of getting it again.
 Recent research suggests a 90 percent chance of the condition reoccurring in subsequent pregnancies, while more conservative numbers peg that figure at between 30 and 50 percent.